wlzhao22/lip-vireo/packages/README.txt

 Just for user's convenience, I have put three prerequisite libraries under this folder.
 User need to unzip them and compile them.
 Then following the instructions in README.md in the home folder to complete the compilation.
-For MacOS, please use jpeg_MacOS.zip.
-For Linux system, please use jpeg.zip.